 Here you can see your site’s source code, and you have the possibility to make changes.
 The source code can be found in the

 You can add a new file by clicking the

 New file button, and you also have the possibility of uploading a new file by clicking the

 Upload file button.

 In case you know git commands and want to work from the command line, you can clone your instance’s repository locally through SSH or HTTPS, using the links provided in the top right side of the window.
-In order to have the right to download an instance, you need to be a collaborator on the repository and this can be set in the Presslabs dashboard, Collaborators Section of each site.
+In order to have the right to download an instance, you need to be a collaborator on the repository and this can be set in the Managed Hosting Dashboard, Collaborators Section of each site.

 You also have the possibility to download the repository using the